Language

 I. What is Catch?

-Before exploring the past tense of Catch in English, let's understand the meaning and usage of Catch.
+Before we focus on the past tense of Catch, let's take a moment to understand its meaning and usage in English.

-Catch is transcribed as /kætʃ/, functions as a verb, and means:
+Catch is transcribed as /kætʃ/, functions as a verb with several meanings, including:

 Meaning